yard/ruby-protocol-buffers/README.md

 installed in the environment where you will be compiling them.
 You do not need `protoc` installed to use the generated `.pb.rb` files.

+For greater performance, consider installing the varint gem as well.
+This optional gem builds a small C extension to make parsing protocol buffers faster.
+If your application uses a Gemfile, add varint to the Gemfile alongside ruby-protocol-buffers.

 ## Example

 Given the file test.proto: